There are 3 ways to get from Dijon to Daix by bus, taxi, or foot

 The fastest way to get from Dijon to Daix is to taxi which takes 7 min and costs €13 - €17.

 Yes, there is a direct bus departing from Darcy and arriving at Bernard.
-Services depart every three hours, and operate Monday to Saturday.
+Services depart hourly, and operate Monday to Saturday.
 The journey takes approximately 14 min.

 The distance between Dijon and Daix is 8 km.

-The bus from Darcy to Bernard takes 14 min including transfers and departs every three hours.
+The line 30 bus from Darcy to Bernard takes 14 min including transfers and departs hourly.

 Dijon to Daix bus services, operated by DiviaMobilités, depart from Darcy station.